dunahan/nimdbf/README.md

 At this point it has been tested only with version 3 of the DBF spec, for files created with FOX and FOX Plus for Unix

-I followed the documentation in the next links:
+Author followed the documentation in the next links:

 - http://web.tiscali.it/SilvioPitti/
 - http://manmrk.net/tutorials/database/xbase/index.html